FreshLuna/Project-3/README.md

 5. In the System Properties window, click the “Environment Variables…” button.
 6. In the Environment Variables window, under the “System variables” section, select the “Path” variable and click on “Edit…“
 7. In the Edit Environment Variable window, click “New” and add the path to the OpenSSL bin directory.
 The default path is C:\Program Files\OpenSSL\bin.
 If you chose a different installation directory, adjust the path accordingly.
+8. Do the same for jdk21\bin
-8. Click “OK” to save the changes and close all the open windows
+9. Click “OK” to save the changes and close all the open windows